auriq/essentia_docs/source/tutorial/dataprocessingtutorials/etl.rst

 optional ``eok`` attribute along with ``-f,+1``, the program will simply ignore the input row.
 This feature makes it easy to produce validated output.

+For more details about input specification, take a look at aq-input page :doc:`../../reference/manpages/aq-input`

 Process Specifications
 ----------------------